Mediation is an informal way of settling disagreement with the local authority and in Suffolk this is provided by Anglia Care Trust.

 - you have some additional information or a new report you would like to share with the local authority.

-- the local authority have omitted to include information provided during assessment or annual review
+- you believe the local authority missed some information provided during assessment or annual review

 - you believe further assessment is required to determine needs